tc39/proposal-arraybuffer-base64/README.md

 assert.deepStrictEqual({ read, written }, { read: 8, written: 6 });
 ```

-This method takes an optional final options bag with the same options as above, plus an `outputOffset` option which allows specifying a position in the target array to write to without needing to create a subarray.
+This method takes an optional final options bag with the same options as above.

+As with `encodeInto`, there is not explicit support for writing to specified offset of the target, but you can accomplish that by creating a subarray.

 `Uint8Array.fromHexInto` is the same except for hex.